Conducting a PPC Audit — 7 Key Aspects to Analyze

 When you invest time, money, and effort into creating a pay-per-click (PPC) campaign, you want to make sure that it’s working for your business.
 A good PPC campaign will drive valuable results for your business.
 The best way to figure out if your campaign is working is to conduct a PPC audit.

 On this page, we’ll dive into detail about how to set up a PPC audit and seven key campaign aspects to analyze.
-If you need help conducting your PPC audit, call us today at 888-601-5359 to speak with a strategist.
+If you need help conducting your PPC audit or would a like a free one, call us today at 888-601-5359 to speak with a strategist.

 Let’s get started!